heroku/kafka-packaging-scripts/README.md

 ## Step 5: Deploy the packages

-_Note: As mentioned below make you sure you have switched to Java 7 for the deploy step._
+_Note: As mentioned below make sure you have switched to Java 7 for the deploy step._

 Now we need to actually deploy the resulting packages and files in `output/`.
 We need to do this in a number of formats (archives, rpm, deb), and we also need to deploy jars into a Maven repository.
 We'll store all our Confluent